-It is unclear as which of those would be the most important, as each ISP decides which factors will impact the reputation score more heavily.
-Undoubtedly every sender should always follow good sending practices!
+It is unclear which of those would be the most important, as each ISP decides which factors impact the reputation score more heavily.
+Undoubtedly, each sender should always follow the proper sending practices!

 How to protect the sender reputation?

-If you are using a new domain, make sure you have a good warm-up plan, before sending any mass email campaign!
+If you use a new domain, make sure you have a good warm-up plan, before sending any mass email campaign!

-Start with proper maintaining of your email list.
-Remove non-responders and clean it with email checker from undeliverable emails.
-Any email that might result in a hard bounce will affect your sender reputation.
+Start with proper maintenance of your email list.
+Remove non-responders and clean it from undeliverable emails with an email checker .
+Any email that might result in a hard bounce affects your sender reputation.

 Rates, rates, rates!

 Always monitor your delivery and engagement rates.
-It will help you notice any abnormalities quickly so you can take appropriate repairing actions before it will actually turn in to full-on email disaster.
-If your open rates suddenly dropped from 20% to 5%, you will know that something is not right.
+It will help you notice any abnormalities quickly so you can take the appropriate repairing actions before it will turn into a full-on email disaster.
+If your open rates suddenly dropped from 20% to 5%, you should know that something is not right.

 Respect your subscribers!

 Remember that they’ve shared their email address with you, as you have promised them specific content around the subject of their interest.
-Therefore, make your content relevant, attractive and clickable!
-It will help you with keeping open rates high, as your subscribers will be actually keen to open your emails if your previous message was interesting and personalized.
+Therefore, make your content relevant, attractive, and clickable as it will help you with keeping open rates high, if your previous messages were interesting and personalized your subscribers will be keen to open your emails in the future.

 Stop from unsubscribing

 Good content will also reduce the number of unsubscribers!
 Imagine that someone has subscribed to your newsletter to get the best cooking recipes.
 Instead, you’ve sent them emails with some other content, but no actual recipes!
 Can you blame them for unsubscribing?!
-Furthermore, if for some silly reason, you have decided to hide the unsubscribe button, well, your spam complain rates will explode!
-Let’s hope we don’t really have to mention the fact that if you are actually sending spam, this will kill your inbox placement quicker then you think!
+Furthermore, if for some reason, you’ve decided to hide the unsubscribe button, your spam complaint rates will explode!
+Let’s hope we don’t really have to mention the fact that if you are sending spam, this will kill your inbox placement quicker than you think!

 All those metrics have an impact on your email sender reputation.
-Clearly interaction with your messages is crucial in securing your email deliverability.
+Clearly, the interaction with your messages is crucial in securing your email deliverability.

 Buy a list?
 NO!

 Never use a purchased/rented/free email list!
 Those are usually packed with email addresses that you shouldn’t contact (invalid, spam traps, disposable).
-By emailing those you are putting your sender reputation at very high risk, and you might get yourself blocked from any email communication.
+By emailing those, you are putting your sender reputation at very high risk, and you may get yourself blocked from any email communication.
 You can read more about the consequences of using such lists in our previous article here.